Scout Association Logo Ham Scout Group:

 Plot and access

 The front of the plot is accessed from the footpath and bridleway "South Avenue" between Ham Common and Ham House.
-It is difficult but possible to drive a long wheelbase van between the bollards defining the bridleway from the Ham Common car park to the south, but there is wider access to the bridleway from the Sandy Lane end, and this has been used for skip and materials delivery in the past.
+The hut is accessed from the small gravel car park on the north side of Ham Common or from the Sandy Lane end of the Avenue.
 The frontage steel fencing is maintained by the local authority as part of Grey Court School boundary.
-A double steel gate provides normal pedestrian access to the plot, but the southernmost fence panel can also be unbolted to provide slightly wider access for other maintenance needs.
+A double steel gate provides normal pedestrian access to the plot, but the southernmost fence panel can also be unbolted to provide slightly wider access for the group's outdoor storage or other needs.
 The southern boundary fencing is maintained by the neighbouring properties on Ham Common.
 The north and west boundaries which adjoin Ham and Petersham Tennis Club are maintained by the group.
-A small area of grass surrounds the hut and a steel container, used for storage, sits in the south east corner of the site.
-A secure steel gas-storage container is located next to the external south west corner of the building.
+A small area of grass surrounds the hut and is used for scouting activities.

 Construction